ivans-innovation-lab/my-company-team-domain/README.md

 ### Run tests

-This component comes with some rudimentary tests as a good starting point for writing your own.
+This component comes with tests.
 Use the following command to execute the tests using Maven:

 ```bash
 $ ./mvnw test